 Dr. Jordan B. Peterson’s 10 Step Guide to Clearer Thinking Through Essay Writing

-As I read through the document, I was blown away.
-In all my experience over the past decade working and studying in English departments, JBP’s guide contains the most useful, practical advice on essay writing I’ve ever come across.
-Not only that, I was staggered by how casually he delivers deep wisdom and profound psychological insights.
+As I read through the document, I was speechless.
+I spent nearly a decade teaching, working, and studying in university English departments, yet this guide, written by a psychologist, had the most useful, practical advice on essay writing I have ever come across.

-This planet needs people (especially men) who are not only willing to enter into the chaotic fray of beliefs and ideologies, but who have the skill to articulate what matters most to them at all costs.
-At least this isa skill I’m trying to personally develop.
-So I reposted the entire guide below to bring his method some visibility, and in the hopes that others might find it helpful.
+This planet needs people (especially men) who are willing to enter into the chaotic fray of conflicting beliefs and ideologies, and who have the skill to articulate what matters most to them, no matter the risk.
+This skill, what Peterson calls ‘speaking the truth,’ is something I’m trying to personally develop using the nonviolent communication technique, and this guide has brought clarity to my own practice.
+I’ve reposted the guide here to bring some attention and visibility to Peterson’s method in the hopes that others might also find it helpful.

 PART ONE: INTRODUCTION

 An essay is a relatively short piece of writing on a particular topic.
 However, the word essay also means attempt or try.
 An essay is, therefore, a short piece written by someone attempting to explore a topic or answer a question.

 Most of the time, students write essays only because they are required to do so by a classroom instructor.
 Thus, students come to believe that essays are important primarily to demonstrate their knowledge to a teacher or professor.
 This is simply, and dangerously, wrong (even though such writing for demonstration may be practically necessary).

 The primary reason to write an essay is so that the writer can formulate and organize an informed, coherent and sophisticated set of ideas about something important.